What is it?

 Does vision improve after surgical treatment?

-It improves binocular vision in the primary gaze position (centre and front) in nystagmuses that present nystagmuses with peripheral blockage in the neutral zone, where the nystagmus diminishes or goes away.
+It improves binocular vision in the primary gaze position (centre and front) in nystagmuses with peripheral blockage in the neutral zone, that is to say, where the nystagmus diminishes or goes away.

 Is the result of surgery permanent or definitive?